SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In the past, many hardware/physical terminals might have been connected to one computer.
 In the past, the system console would have been its own hardware/physical terminal connected directly to the computer.
 Today, the system console is merely the device file /dev/console.
-In most modern systems /dev/console is merely a symlink to /dev/tty
+In most modern systems /dev/console is merely a symlink to /dev/tty (however it may also point at something else) In any case /dev/console and /dev/tty have different major numbers.

 ##### terminal window